CGLuissi/osTicket-prereqs/README.md

 ![Step 15](https://github.com/CGLuissi/osTicket-prereqs/assets/143234913/03bb6c30-630c-479f-89e5-e960ef84088b)

 15.)
 The 3 extensions we will enable are php_imap.dll, php_intl.dll, and php_opcache.dll.
 Select each one and right click to see the enable option.
+Refreshing the osTicket page should show that our changes have gone into effect, though the opcache extension will still show as offline.

 <p>